miraccozcan/Travel_Simulation/README.md

 ## How to Run the Project
 ### Prerequisites
-- Java Development Kit (JDK) installed (preferably JDK 8 or higher).
+- Java Development Kit
-- IDE or command line setup for Java development.
+- IDE

 ### Steps to Compile and Run
 1. **Compile the Project:**